lukdav/robert-price-bm/README.md

 5. Log in to Stripe account.
 Click 'Developers' and then API Keys from the menu on the left.
 6. Copy the 'Publishable Key' and 'Secret Key' values and add them to Config Vars on Heroku, under STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY respectively.
 7. Go to Webhooks on the left menu and click on 'Add Endpoint'.
-8. Enter the URL as follows:
+8. Enter the Endpoint URL as follows:
 ```
 https://robert-price.herokuapp.com/checkout/wh/
 ```
-9. Select to receive all events and 'Add Endpoint'.
+9. Select 'receive all events' and then 'Add Endpoint'.
 10. Reveal webhook 'Signing Secret' and add to Heroku Config Vars, under STRIPE_WH_SECRET.